delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 You can alternatively ask friends or your family to help you practice your presentation skills.

 The more you publicly speak, the better at it you'll become.

+Use images to convey messages.
+An image is worth a thousand words.
+Use graphs or charts to convey information.

+Following a linear story is really important.
+The way the story normally goes is:

+Introduction > Problem happens > Things get really bad > problem is neutralised > everyone is happy.

+Try to make every slide follow through from the slide before it.

+Know your audience.
+Don't create a very technical in-depth presentation for people who don't know anything about technology.
+The same presentation likely won't work on multiple audiences.

+If information is important, repeat it.
+Repition repitiion repition.
+I've repeated some parts of this article just to get into your head how important it is.

+Your number one goal as a speaker is to take an idea that means a lot to you and convey this idea to people listening.

 # Preprojects